shapiromatron/streamlitpkg/README.md

 This goes one step further than the excellent Posit [guide](https://docs.posit.co/connect-cloud/how-to/python/streamlit.html) that shows a simpler single module deployment.
 For our use case, we have a Python package, and one module within a package is the streamlit app.

-We're targeting the Posit Connect Cloud instead of the Streamlit [cloud](https://streamlit.io/cloud) because using the streamlit cloud requires admin level access to streamlit in a GitHub repository, which we don't want to do.

 ## Quickstart

 Install [uv](https://docs.astral.sh/uv/) and make it available and on your path.
 Then: